gtalin/front-end-mentor/products-preview-card-component/README.md

 ### What I learned

 How to add different shades of a custom tailwind color.
 Also how to add transitions on background color change.
 It can be done using the property `transition-colors`.
-The `transition` property
+The `transition` property.

+Displaying different images for different screen sizes.

 ### Continued development